 In 1997 Sinclair expanded this tale of a group of young Aucklanders into his debut feature.
 Topless Women played for seven months in local cinemas, won eight NZ Screen Awards (including Best Film, Director and Screenplay), and scored rave reviews across the globe, from the Sydney Morning Herald ("completely seductive because it has such a direct and unpretentious sense of real lives being lived") to London's City Limits ("appealing and ferociously funny") to Screen International ("an energetic, earthy portrait of love and commitment among a group of 20-something friends").

 The Price of Milk (2000) was an eccentric follow up, marrying Sinclair's enthusiasm for the surreal tropes of Eastern European cinema with distinctively Kiwi landscapes and characters.
+He wanted the film to "be an experience like listening to music, where you can put your own interpretations on it, where it can wash over you like a dream".
 The romance paired lovestruck farmers Danielle Cormack and Karl Urban.
 Milk's stylistic boldness was met with enthusiasm offshore.
 One enraptured American distributor bought it for release in the United States, where Village Voice called it a "shaggy, appealing parable" which "throws itself onto the magic-realist sword with aplomb".
 Milk won two awards at Fantasporto in Portugal, and further awards at other fantasy festivals in South Korea and Japan.

 Sinclair went on to write and direct Toy Love (2002), out of a desire to "make a really entertaining film that was also a satirical look at male behaviour".
 Again the film had begun with his cast: "..we looked at all the actors in the country that we found interesting and started working with different combinations of them".
 Playing the two philanderers were Kate Elliott and Dean O'Gorman.
 Though a box office disappointment, the film won the Audience Jury Award at Fantasporto in 2003.

 Since then Sinclair has been living in the United States.
 In 2008 he wrote and acted in ambitious multimedia theatrical piece Continuous City.
 The touring show combined live actors with projected text and videophone messages, and footage shot in Shanghai and Tijuana.